College Planning Calendar

 -

-Double-check that your transcripts have been sent to any colleges you applied to.
+Double-check that your transcripts have been sent to each college you applied to.

 December Checklist December